molgenis/PICALO/README.md

 ## How to cite

-Please cite: *Unbiased identification of technical and environmental factors that mediate eQTLs using principal interaction component analysis* by M. Vochteloo et al., bioRxiv, 2022.
+Please cite: *Unbiased identification of unknown cellular and environmental factors that mediate eQTLs using principal interaction component analysis* by Vochteloo et al., bioRxiv, 2022.

 ## Author